 7. Step Back in Time at the Smith House

-Within the Pioneer Museum complex sits the restored Hank Smith House, honoring the first permanent homestead in Blanco Canyon.
+Within the Pioneer Museum complex sits a replica of the Hank Smith House, honoring the first permanent homestead in Blanco Canyon.
 Walk through the dugout kitchen, peer at rock walls, and imagine life as a frontier postmaster greeting travelers along the White River.

 8. Hunt the Crosbyton Canyons

 Guided ranch hunts in the surrounding breaks promise mule deer, white-tailed deer, and wild hogs.
-Local outfitters can set you up for weekend blinds, while DIY sportsmen can base themselves in Crosbyton and scout public lands to the east.
+All hunting in the immediate Crosbyton area is on private land, so you must book with a local outfitter or landowner.
 Always confirm regulations with Texas Parks and Wildlife before you head out.

 9. Catch the Annual Livestock Show & Sale